markchristianlacap/dotfiles/README.md

 # My linux .dotfiles

 This is my suckless setup.
 I use this as my personal dotfiles.
-The color scheme is based on the [catppuccin mocha](https://github.com/catppuccin/catppuccin) theme.
+The color scheme is based on the [kanagawa dragon](https://github.com/rebelot/kanagawa.nvim) theme.
 You can check the config files but it might not work for you.

 ## Operating System